The Joker (Six Flags Discovery Kingdom): Ride experience

 The Joker's trains are themed to the character widely known in the Batman comics.
 Each train has six cars, each seating four people with two across in two rows, for a total capacity of 24 riders per train.
 As the train departs the station, it enters several small 'bunny hills' and turns, reminiscent of pre-lift elements on Twisted Colossus at Six Flags Magic Mountain.
-The train will then ascend up its first hill of 100 ft, followed by a curved drop at 78 degrees – re-profiled as a steeper drop from the original Roar coaster.
+The train ascends up its first hill of 100 ft, followed by a curved drop at 78 degrees – re-profiled as a steeper drop from the original Roar coaster.
 It accelerates to a maximum speed of 53 mph before entering the "step-up under-flip inverted roll" element.

 After turning left out of the inversion, the train goes up a hill into a 180-degree stall featuring several head chopper beams.
 A wave turn element and several air time hills follow, along with an over-banked turn and an Asian camelback hill.
 The track winds sharply through another over-banked turn before entering the final inversion, a zero-g-roll.
 Finally, the train undergoes another banked turn and camelback hill before reaching the final brake run and returning to the station.